Isaac12x/urlshortenr/README.md

 ## How to run it

 First and foremost, please do clone the repo with
-`git clone git@github.com:Isaac12x/test-babylonhealth.git && cd app`
+`git clone git@github.com:Isaac12x/test-babylonhealth.git && cd test-babylonhealth`

 Once you're in there, you should do the following: